COURSE REQUIREMENTS AND POLICIES

 The ABA mandates class attendance, and the Washington State Bar application requires that a bar candidate disclose any class withdrawal due to non-attendance.
-Given those demands and the importance of participation in class discussion, you are expected to attend every class session.
-You are entitled to two unexcused absences, for which you are not required to give any notice.
-Thereafter, you can receive one excused absence, which must be appropriately documented and which will be accorded for only the most compelling of reasons.
-A fourth absence will result in an automatic administrative withdrawal.
+Given those demands and the importance of participation in class discussion, you are expected to attend every class session Frequent absences will result in administrative intervention and may lead to automatic withdrawal from the course. . .

 Participation in discussion is a critical component of this class.
 Class

 participation will constitute 50% of the final semester grade.

 Because I do not call upon students involuntarily in an advanced course such as this

 one, class participation must be (1) voluntary, (2) frequent; and (3) noteworthy (i.e., comments that contribute substantially to